Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

-There are two sets of forcings for MFM presented in this paper, each corresponding to the anisotropic analysis and the nonlocality analysis (Table~\ref{table:setup}).
-Each set contains multiple simulations where the macroscopic forcings vary to reveal the different components of the eddy viscosity kernel.
-The first set is the macroscopic forcing to reveal the leading-order eddy viscosity tensor $D^0_{jilk}$, and we utilize these measurements to understand the anisotropy of the eddy viscosity.
-The second set of the macroscopic forcing probes a subset of the entire eddy viscosity kernel, $D_{ji21}$, which quantifies the nonlocality of the eddy viscosity in response to the most significant velocity gradient $\partial U_1 / \partial x_2$.
-The rest of the components which are related to nonlocal effects in anisotropic components of the eddy viscosity kernel are outside the scope of this paper.
+There are two sets of forcings for MFM presented in this paper, each corresponding to the analysis of anisotropy and the nonlocality of eddy viscosity (Table~\ref{table:setup}).
+Within each set, multiple simulations are performed where the macroscopic forcings are varied to reveal different components of the eddy viscosity.
+The first set uses GMT simulations under different macroscopic forcings to reveal the leading-order eddy viscosity tensor $D^0_{ijkl}$.
+We utilize these measurements to understand the anisotropy of the eddy viscosity.
+The second set probes a subset of the entire eddy viscosity kernel, $D_{ij21}$, which quantifies the nonlocality of the eddy viscosity in response to the most significant velocity gradient $\partial U_1 / \partial x_2$.
 In addition to the analysis method and the resulting eddy viscosity, Table~\ref{table:setup} presents the number of total DNSs in each set, the domain size, the spatial resolution, and the sampling times.
-For the first set, only nine DNSs are needed corresponding to $l, k \in \{1, 2, 3\}$, and for the second set, MFM analyses require a set of simulations with the number of the macroscopic degree of freedom.
-The results of each set are discussed in Sections 3 and 4 respectively, and the detailed simulation setup of each set is discussed in Appendix B and C, respectively.
+For the first set, only nine DNSs are needed corresponding to $k, l \in \{1, 2, 3\}$, and for the second set, MFM analyses require a set of simulations with the number of the macroscopic degrees of freedom.
+The results of each set are discussed in Sections 3 and 4 respectively, and the detailed simulation setup of each set is discussed in Appendices B and C, respectively.
+Also, the measured eddy viscosities, $D^0_{ijkl}$ and $D_{ij21}$, are provided as the supplementary data.